rainerenglisch/machinelearning/machinelearning.md

 ```
 ## [1] 19622   154
 ```
+### Create training and test/validation data set
 Next we split the original training in a new training and a test data.
 The test data will be used later for estimating the out of sample error.

-The activity quality of an observation is classified by the factor variable classe which we store in seperate variables for later use for training and prediction.
+The activity quality of an observation is classified by the factor variable **classe** which we store in seperate variables for later use for training and prediction.

 ```r